Oregon’s Afterschool and Summer Program Quality Framework

 OregonASK believes that quality afterschool programs are committed to providing each child and youth with a enriching experience that enhances their growth and learning opportunities.
 OregonASK, as a collaboration, has newly revised the Oregon Quality Standards for Afterschool and Summer Programs, as well as Core Competencies.
 The intention of these documents are to guide programs and professionals in assessing their own level of quality, to assist policy makers in recognizing and supporting quality improvement efforts, and to enhance the overall development and enrichment of children and youth in Oregon.

 In 2015-2016, OregonASK assisted the YMCA of Columbia Willamette’s School Age Only programs in putting together a multi-site portfolio for Oregon’s Quality Rating and Improvement System (QRIS).
 This streamlined portfolio system offered by The Research Institute (TRI) helps programs that have many sites create one master portfolio for all the things that are agency-wide like policies and business practices.
 The following portfolios only need to include site specific information like staff training and education, site photos, and family survey scores.
 OregonASK is pleased to have played a part in this streamlined process and we think it will make it easier for many school age programs to participate in QRIS.

-OregonASK’s Quality Improvement Specialist for QRIS, Susan Hamann, is excited about helping more school age only programs find their way in QRIS.
-Several programs have reached out to her to help get them started.
+OregonASK is excited about helping more school age only programs find their way in QRIS.
+Several programs have reached out to us to help get them started.
 While we acknowledge that QRIS is more representative of an early childhood program, it can work for school age programs, too!
 Do you want help with QRIS for your school age program?
-Contact Susan at email@example.com
+Contact us at firstname.lastname@example.org.

 Excellence in Expanded Learning Award